gregory-ledenev/java-class-extension/doc/dynamic-class-extensions.md

 ### Details
 For the most of the cases a shared instance of `DynamicClassExtension` should be used.
 But if there is a need to have different implementations of extensions in different places or domains it is possible to create and utilize new instances of `DynamicClassExtension`.

-**Note:** Extensions returned by `DynamicClassExtension` do not directly correspond to the extension classes themselves.
+**Note:** Extensions returned by `DynamicClassExtension` do not directly correspond to certain classes themselves.
 Therefore, it is crucial not to cast these extensions.
 Instead, always utilize only the methods provided by the extension interface.
+For example, an extension obtained for the `ItemShippable` interface that combines both `Shippable` and `ItemInterface` can not be cast to the `Item`.

 If you need to check that an extension represents a particular object you may use the `ClassExtension.equals(Object, Object)` method:
 ```java